nationalarchives/da-transform-schemas/README.md

 messages, and the messaging system ensures that each message is delivered to all interested subscribers.

 All messages published to the da-event-bus SNS topic must conform to a message schema defined in this project.
-The message schema defines the data elements, their types, and the order in which they appear in the message.
+The message schema defines the data elements and their types.

 Using schema provide/allow:
 - Interoperability: Message schemas enable different components to communicate with each other, even if they are implemented using different technologies or programming languages.
 By adhering to a common message schema, components can ensure that the data they send and receive is understood by all other components in the system.